geographiclib/geographiclib/wrapper/python/00README.txt

 This directory contains a small example of exposing one capability of the C++ version GeographicLib to python.
-PyGeographicLib.cpp uses boost-python to wrap parts of 2 classes, Constants and Geodesic, so that they can be called from python.
+PyGeographicLib.cpp uses boost-python to wrap the Geoid class so that it is accessible in python.

 To build and install this interface, do